 When a report is received, the Title IX Coordinator has the primary responsibility for coordinating the institution’s efforts as outlined in the University policy.

-The Reporting Party (person who allegedly experienced sexual misconduct) will be contacted through Michigan Tech email, if available, with a letter that includes the following: role of the Title IX Coordinator, reported information, University policy and procedures, confidential resources, and an invitation to meet with the coordinator to review the options available.
+When the Title IX office receives a report, the complainant (the person who allegedly experienced sexual harassment) will be contacted through Michigan Tech email, if available, with a letter that includes the following: role of the Title IX Coordinator, reported information, University policy and procedures, confidential resources, and an invitation to meet with the coordinator to discuss supportive measures and other resources.

 Federal Reporting Requirements

 University officials must issue timely warnings for incidents reported to them that continue to pose a substantial threat of bodily harm or danger to members of the campus community.
 The University will make every effort to ensure that a victim’s name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.

 When incidents are reported to law enforcement officials, federal law requires that the police note incidents in a police log, which is made public within two business days of the report of an incident.
 No names or other information that could reveal the identity of the student who may be a victim of sexual and/or relationship misconduct will be made public.

 The Department of Public Safety and Police Services must fulfill federal crime reporting requirements.
 All personally identifiable information is kept confidential, but statistical information must be passed along to Public Safety and Police Services regarding the type of incident and its general location (on- or off-campus, in the surrounding area, but no addresses are given) for publication in the Annual Security and Fire Safety Report.